United States Medical Licensing Examination (Step One)

 Example topic: Skin & Subcutaneous Tissue

-A 34-year-old male presents to the clinic with a 3-day history of a pruritic, erythematous rash on his chest and back.
-He recently started a new medication for hypertension.
-The patient denies any new soaps, lotions, or changes in diet.
-On physical examination, there are multiple erythematous macules and papules, some of which are coalescing into plaques.
-There is no evidence of vesicles or pustules.
-The patient has no fever, and the rest of the physical examination is unremarkable.
-Which of the following is the most likely diagnosis?
+A 34-year-old man comes to the clinic with a 3-day history of an itchy, red rash on his chest and back.
+He has recently initiated a new antihypertensive drug.
+He denies using any new soaps, lotions, or altering his diet.
+On examination, there are several red macules and papules, some of which have merged into larger plaques.
+There are no vesicles or pustules noted.
+The patient is afebrile, and the remainder of the physical exam is normal.
+What is the most likely diagnosis?

 1.